North Fork and Madera County buttresses without electricity after a windstorm that felled trees - Go Tech Daily

 Several roads in the region were closed while strong winds were active.

-As of Monday morning, nearly 700 customers were turned off in the Bass Lake and North Fork areas.
+As of Monday morning, approximately 180 customers are without electricity in the North Fork region and 462 customers are without electricity in the Bass Lake and Oakhurst regions.

 Yesterday afternoon, the number was around 4,000 customers.